Garlic Cold Remedy

-I have also found that it provides decongestant and expectorant effects when I have a cold.
+I have also found that as a Garlic Cold Remedy it provides decongestant and expectorant effects when I have a cold.

 I am not a doctor, and none of garlic’s components have been isolated by science as the sole explanation for garlic’s flu-busting effects, but I have had good experience that garlic does a great job at preventing and remedying colds.

 I would have to say, that even if it is only psychosomatic, the vitamin C, enzymes, and minerals such as sulfur and selenium, definitely help my body.

 One of the great chemicals in garlic is a powerful antibacterial agent called Allicin.
 Since Allicin is only present shortly after garlic is crushed and before it is heated, Eating fresh garlic is best for treating a cold or flu.
 As I mention in the video some experts even recommend eating a clove or two every couple of hours until the bug is entirely gone.

 However, this may play havoc on your social schedule, and later in the video I share a tip to help that, but in today’s video I show how to make a cough syrup that makes the garlic a little easier to swallow.